deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 # continuous restricted boltzmann

-A continuous Restricted Boltzmann Machine is a form of RBM that accepts continuous input via a different type of contrastive divergence sampling.
+A continuous restricted Boltzmann machine is a form of RBM that accepts continuous input via a different type of contrastive divergence sampling.
 This allows it to handle things like image pixels or word count vectors that are normalized to probabilities.

 ### parameters